navkar/Predictions/README.md

 * New Covid variant starting from March until November 2023. (solution: usage of UVC/HEPA filters)
 * Stock market crash by March - June 2023. **(S&P 500 will go down to 3200)**
   - Mortals will be worried about pensions, 401Ks losing value.
 People will start questioning why the fund management fees are so high?
-  - Lot of companies which dont have a cash flow, are trading in the market.
-  - Weakening of company's earnings being factored
+  - Weakening of company's earnings being factored into the indexes.
-  - Mass death of irrevelant of public companies (100% chance)
+  - Mass death of irrevelant public companies (100% chance) that dont have a +ve cash flow.
 * Gold prices will be up in 2023, exceeding $2500/ounce after a crash.
 Note there will be a 'V' shaped recovery for gold after touching the bottom. (https://goldprice.org/)

 > The desire of gold is not for gold.
 It is for the means of freedom and benefit. ― Ralph Waldo Emerson

 * March 2023 is a critical month for the uprising in China/Iran and India.
 * Possible break up of Big-tech companies into smaller companies begining in March 2023
+  - CEOs will be questioned why there is a 1000% pay discrepancy.

 #### 2023 Strange Events
 * Appearance or finding evidence of extra-terrestrial life and organisms.